You don’t have to look far to find a ton of cool things to do in Pai, Thailand.

 Pai Hotsprings Spa Resort

 Pai Hotsprings Spa Resort is perfect for anyone looking for a peaceful experience in a luxury setting.
-The resort, which has 68 beautiful bungalow style hotel rooms, is located about six miles north of Pai.
-The property has a in-ground swimming pool with a stunning view of the countryside, a natural hot spring pool, and air-conditioned rooms.
+The resort, which has 68 beautiful bungalow-style hotel rooms, is located about six miles north of Pai.
+The property has an in-ground swimming pool with a stunning view of the countryside, a natural hot spring pool, and air-conditioned rooms.
 Their friendly staff will help you organize activities, massages, and transfers.

 Find Great Rates on Hotels in Pai, Thailand on Booking.com!

 And there you have it folks, our guide to Pai, Thailand.
 We REALLY loved staying here for a week and we totally would do so again!
 As usual, happy travels, and we will see you guys on the road!